-Psoriatic arthritis (PsA) is a chronic autoimmune condition.
+Psoriatic arthritis (PsA) is a chronic inflammatory condition.
 It causes swollen, stiff, and painful joints.
-People with PsA can also have the itchy, scaly, and painful skin lesions of psoriasis.
-In fact, psoriasis is the greatest risk factor in developing PsA.
+People with PsA can also experience the itchy, scaly, and painful skin lesions of psoriasis.

 PsA symptoms can be debilitating.
-They can make it hard for someone to sleep, work, and do the activities they enjoy.
+They can make it difficult for someone to sleep, work, and take part in activities they enjoy.
+Psoriasis is the

-Getting treatment for PsA can help reduce disease activity and relieve the symptoms.
+Getting treatment for PsA can help reduce disease activity and relieve symptoms.

 Read on to learn why PsA can be so painful and how to manage it.

 In a 2018 review of research, scientists found that people with PsA report high levels of pain and functional disability.
 This affects their ability to work and do day-to-day activities.
-It may also have an impact on their sleep, levels of fatigue, and overall quality of life.
+It may also affect their sleep, fatigue levels, and overall quality of life.

 Pain and other symptoms tend to worsen during a flare, which is when the condition is active.
-Flares may last for a few days or months.
+Flares may last a few weeks or months.

-In PsA, the immune system attacks healthy tissues.
-This causes inflammation and tissue damage.
+In PsA, the immune system targets healthy tissues.
+This causes chronic inflammation and tissue damage.
 Some common symptoms include:

 - joint swelling, stiffness, tenderness, and pain